Tree sort

 2 0 5 4

-If you return it to an array representation, you get a list:
+If you return to the array representation, you will get a list:

 [9, 3, 7, 2, 0, 5, 4]

-From this we can conclude that by swapping the first and last element, we will get the first number in the final sorted position, namely 9 should be at the end of the sorted list, swap:
+From this we can conclude that by swapping the first and last elements, we will get the first number in the final sorted position, namely 9 should be at the end of the sorted list, swap them:

 [4, 3, 7, 2, 0, 5, 9]